proggod/darkflows/src/live-ifstat/README.md

 ## Changelog

+v 0.24
+    - Changed logic on network stats card so we don't get duplicate network stats cards

 v 0.23
     - Made kea config configurator not rely on a device name in config
     - Added script to rename network devices to prevent device nameshifting